jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 70: July 17, 2017

+**Today's Progress**: Continued working on my hourly wage calculator project.

+### Day 69: July 16, 2017

+**Today's Progress**: Worked more on my hourly calculator project.

+### Day 68: July 15, 2017

+**Today's Progress**: Learned about replacing substrings.
+Started working on an hourly wage calculator project.

+**Thoughts:** Had fun setting up the GUI for the project.

+### Day 67: July 14, 2017

+**Today's Progress**: Read about splitting strings in C#.

+### Day 66: July 12, 2017

+**Today's Progress**: Learned about setting strings to upper and lower case.
+Searching for and extracting sub strings.

+**Thoughts:** Been having fun playing with strings.
+Enjoying learning about all of the different methods and things you can do with them.

 ### Day 65: July 11, 2017

 **Today's Progress**: Learning about string interning for memory optimization in C#.